-Recent studies have emphasized caution for misinterpretation of sediment provenance due to other factors which influence the geochemical composition of riverine and marine sediments such as grain size and biogenic component (Yang et al., 2002; Song and Choi, 2009; Lim et al., 2015; Hu et al., 2018).
-For example, major elements Fe and Mg as well as some trace elements have been proposed to be useful elements as provenance indicator in the Yellow Sea (Song and Choi, 2009; Koo et al., 2018), but they are closely correlated with particle size, which can lead to misinterpretation of sediment provenance (Fig. 5a).
-In addition, Ca has a problem based on biogenic carbonate despite the poor correlation with grain size (Fig. 5a).
+Recent studies have emphasized caution relating to misinterpretation of sediment provenance due to other factors that influence the geochemical composition of riverine and marine sediments, such as grain size and biogenic component (Yang et al., 2002; Song and Choi, 2009; Lim et al., 2015; Hu et al., 2018).
+For example, the major elements Fe and Mg, as well as some trace elements, have been proposed as being useful as provenance indicators in the Yellow Sea (Song and Choi, 2009; Koo et al., 2018), but they are closely correlated with particle size, which can lead to misinterpretation of sediment provenance (Fig. 5a).
+In addition, Ca has a problem based on biogenic carbonate despite its poor correlation with grain size (Fig. 5a).
 To complement the grain size effect, recent studies have suggested ratios of the binding of abundant elements at comparable grain sizes (e.g., the La/Sc and Zr/Th ratios) (Yang et al., 2002; Lim et al., 2014).
 However, we observed that these ratios and mean grain size were strongly negatively correlated in our dataset (Fig. 5b), implying that these ratios are also unsuitable for studying provenance.
 Normalization of REE values to upper continental crust (UCC) is a widely accepted method for discriminating the sediment provenances of various geological materials (Taylor and McLennan, 1985; Song and Choi, 2009; Xu et al., 2009; Lim et al., 2015).
-This method can better offset differences caused by grain size, and could be a useful geochemical proxy (Fig. 5c).
+This method can better offset differences caused by grain size and could be a useful geochemical proxy (Fig. 5c).
 In addition, the Nd isotope ratio of silicate particles is essentially unaltered during weathering, transport, and sedimentation and can be a powerful tool for tracing the provenance of the terrigenous fraction of marine sediments (Blum and Erel, 2003; Hu et al., 2018).
-However, recent studies indicated that the Sr isotope composition in both Chinese and Korean riverine sediments was a function of grain size, with a higher 87Sr/86Sr in clay-dominated fractions than in silt-dominated fractions (Fig. 5d) (Hu et al., 2018).
-For these reasons, we used only the UCC-normalized REE and Nd isotope, independent of grain size effect, to distinguish sediment provenance.
+However, recent studies indicated that the Sr isotope composition in both Chinese and Korean riverine sediments was a function of grain size, with a higher 87Sr/86Sr in clay-dominated fractions than in silt-dominated fractions (Fig. 5d) (Hu et al.,